Bayo19/hello-world/README.md

 # hello-world
 This, here, is a description
-I'm learning to use Github and will soon post somethings I've made and am currently making with HTML, CSS and JS
+I'm learning to use Github and will soon post some things I've made and am currently making with HTML, CSS and JS